localvoid/ivi/packages/ivi/README.md

 ### Expressions

 In ivi templates, you can include dynamic content called expressions.
-An expression is just a piece of JavaScript code that gets evaluated when the template is rendered.
-Whatever value the expression produces at that time will be included in the final rendered template.
+An expression is just a piece of JavaScript code that gets evaluated when template is rendered.
+Whatever value an expression produces at that time will be included in the final rendered template.

 ```js
 htm`